 The University of Sussex is a leading higher education and research institution near Brighton, in the south of England.
-Sussex was the first of the new wave of UK universities founded in the 1960s, receiving its Royal Charter in 1961.
+Sussex was the first of the new wave of UK universities founded in the 1960's, receiving its Royal Charter in 1961.

-To manage and maintain the campus, the University of Sussex teamed up with Sussex Estates Facilities to create the partnership, marking an exciting new chapter in the delivery of the University's estates and facilities management (EFM) services.
+To manage and maintain the campus, the Sussex Estates and Facilities LLP partnership partnership was created, marking an exciting new chapter in the delivery of the University's estates and facilities management (EFM) services.
 The partnership aims to improve the campus experience for students and all campus users, develop staff and their careers, and make the University of Sussex the shining example of EFM in the university sector.

-As part of this partnership a Campus Masterplan has been created to help deliver the universities enhancement visions and provide a planning framework for future planning.
+As part of this partnership a campus Masterplan has been created to help deliver the universities enhancement visions and provide a planning framework for future planning.
 Creating a high-quality physical environment at University means we can help students and staff to enjoy their studies and work.